ATOMIC EMISSION Formal Lab Report Guideline

 The page filled in the lab and signed by the teacher.

-Useful equations
+Useful equation

-Marking scheme Atomic emission (on 15 marks)
+Marking scheme "check list" (Lab report on 15 marks)

 −0.5: Name and date not in ink in the data sheet

-−0.5: Spectroscope letter missing
+−0.5: Spectroscope letter missing in the data sheet or the graph

-−1.0: Wrong data point
+−1.0: Wrong data point position in the graph

-−1.0: Any calculation error
+−1.0: Any calculation or number transcription error

-−1.0: double sided printed
+−1.0: Double sided printed

-−1.0: extra page, missing page, pages submitted in wrong order
+−1.0: Extra page, missing page, pages submitted in wrong order

 Reminder: This document is a guideline for your lab report.
 Follow the instructions carefully to ensure proper submission and grading.